Tom Siddon: After federal politics

 Siddon returned to the private sector, but remained active in Tory politics.
 He supported Peter MacKay's leadership bid in 2003, and later became an early advocate of union between the Tories and Canadian Alliance.

-Following his federal political career, Siddon remained active as a consultant, lecturer and corporate board member.
-He speaks frequently on the political challenges of combating global climate change and the long range implications for water supply management.
+Following his federal political career, Siddon remained active as a consultant, lecturer. and corporate board member.
+He spoke frequently on the political challenges of combating global climate change and the long range implications for water supply management.
 Siddon was the founding chair of the Okanagan Water Stewardship Council, and a member of the RBC Blue Water Advisory Panel.
-In 2007, he was awarded a Doctorate of Laws from the University of British Columbia | Okanagan, received the University of Alberta Honour Award in 2009, the 2010 UBC Alumni Award of Distinction, and was the 2017 recipient of the University of Toronto Engineering Alumni Hall of Distinction Award.
+In 2007, he was awarded a Doctorate of Laws from the University of British Columbia Okanagan, received the University of Alberta Honour Award in 2009, the 2010 UBC Alumni Award of Distinction, and was the 2017 recipient of the University of Toronto Engineering Alumni Hall of Distinction Award.

-Siddon made a return to politics when he was elected to the Board of Education in Penticton, BC in November 2008.
+He made a return to politics when he was elected to the Board of Education in Penticton, BC in November 2008.
 His campaign was based on more openness by the board with fewer in-camera meetings.
 Siddon was also a strong vocal opponent to the board's decision to tear down a historic auditorium and gymnasium in the local high school.
 Following a successful three years on the School Board, in 2011 Siddon decided not to seek re-election, but rather ran for the position of Area 'D' Director for the Regional District of Okanagan Similkameen.
 Siddon defeated his two contenders, receiving 50.5% support in ballots cast.
 In 2014 he was re-elected as Area 'D' Director.

 In February 2018, Siddon announced that he would be retiring from politics, and that he would not be seeking re-election in October 2018.